Grooming guide

 How to Groom Your Yorkshire Terrier at Home

-A Yorkie coat goes from silky to matted faster than most owners expect.
-This guide covers brushing, bathing, trimming, nail care, ear cleaning, dental hygiene, and when to call a professional groomer.
+A Yorkie coat goes from silky to matted faster than you think.
+This guide covers the brushing, bathing, trimming, nail care, ear cleaning, and dental habits that actually keep a Yorkie comfortable — plus when to call in the pros.

 Well-groomed Yorkshire Terrier with healthy coat